 For many books, we buy these licenses multiple times as they expire and are renewed for you again.

 E-books initially cost more AND if we want to keep them in the collection for more than a year or two, we have to renew the licenses for them, paying for them over and over again.
 As you can guess, this makes the e-book collection quite a bit more expensive than the print collection.
-Consequently, we cannot buy as many e-book copies.
+Consequently, we cannot buy as many e-book copies and hold lines increase.

 Manually return items you have finished or don't want anymore.